 500+ Words Essay on Indian Farmer

 Farmers are the backbone of the Indian Economy.
 More than half of the Indian population relies on Agriculture as a source of income.
-Farmers not only make the country secure by providing food, fodder and other raw-materials as feedstock for industries, they also serve as a source of livelihood for the majority of the Indian population.
+Farmers not only make the country secure by providing food, fodder and other raw materials as feedstock for industries, but they also serve as a source of livelihood for the majority of the Indian population.
 Sadly, though farmers feed the entire population, they sometimes sleep without having their night meals.
 In this essay on an Indian Farmer, we will be discussing the role of farmers and the problems faced by them.
 Students must go through this CBSE essay to get ideas so they can write essays by themselves.

 Importance and Role of Indian Farmers